What is happening to Japan’s young men? And, why do they choose to stay in isolation?

 Hikikomori, or “withdrawn” in English terms, is considered a serious social issue in Japan.
 People with the condition are either confined inside their homes or wouldn’t even step out of their rooms.
 It can affect people of all ages – from young kids to even the elderly.

 Parents of affected individuals carry the heavy responsibility of taking care of their children.

 According to Tamaki Saito, a Japanese psychiatrist, being “hikikomori” is often misinterpreted as simple laziness.
 However, it is beyond that.
-Saito said that many hikikomori sufferers want to go out there and socialize.
+Saito said that many sufferers want to go out there and socialize.
 But for some reason, they cannot.
-It is also believed males are more prone to being a hikikomori than females.
+It is also believed males are more prone than females.

 One possible cause is due to their deep social fears.
 For some, it may be due to other factors.
 For example, young kids end up retreating in their rooms due to poor grades.
 On the other hand, teens may be triggered by school problems such as bullying or even problematic love life.